neuralmagic/sparseml/docs/integrations/ultralytics.md

 (with the exception of `--disable-amp` if not using quantization).

 * `--export-onnx` - Exports the final model to ONNX after training completes.
-Required for inference with the [DeepSparse](https://github.com/neuralmagic/deepsparse) engine
+Required for inference with the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse) engine
 * `--use-leaky-relu` - LeakyReLU runs best on the DeepSparse Engine.
 Setting this flag overrides the default SiLU activations with LeakyReLU.
 If using pre-trained weights